nziokaivy/iBlog/README.md

 # iBlog

- This is a simple web application built with FlASK framework.
+ This is a simple web application built with FLASK framework.

 #### By **Ivy Nzioka**